DCC-EX/dcc-ex.github.io/docs/reference/software/hal-config.rst

 Two PCA9685 modules are pre-configured, one is address 0x40 and uses VPINs 100-115.
 The second is address 0x41 and uses VPINs 116-131.

-A servo turnout may be configured using the DCC++ EX Turnout commands, as follows:
+A servo turnout may be configured using the DCC-EX Turnout commands, as follows:

 .. code-block::